Emerging Uses Of Ketamine Depression Treatment For Improving Mood

 For those who have exhausted contemporary antidepressants or treatment options and still struggle with severe depression, it may be beneficial to consider evidence-based treatments, such as therapy.
 Many forms of therapy are effective in reducing depression symptoms and can be an option while you explore other treatments.

 Some people with depression may struggle to leave home, making meeting with a mental health professional like a counselor or therapist in person challenging.
 In these cases, online therapy through a platform like BetterHelp may be beneficial.
 With internet-based counseling, you can discuss your symptoms with a licensed therapist from the comfort of your home and choose between phone, video, or live chat sessions.
-You can also try other resources like support groups and journaling prompts.
+You can also try other resources like group sessions and journaling prompts.

 Researchers in the mental health field have been investigating the effects of online counseling for more than a decade.
 One study found that individuals undergoing remote therapy for depression experienced more significant symptom reduction compared to participants on a waitlist.